Albert/lumarca-for-processing/README.md

   * orientation definition (y-up, y-down, z-up)
   * setting origin at center or at corner
   * setting units of measure as real units, normalized 0 to 1, or pixel approximations
+* decouple the initializer from the renderer so that you can have a Lumarca object while still using P3D

 Links